 Changes in behaviour might include:

 - crying, yelling and even asking for the baby to be sent back

-- going back to being a baby – for example, forgetting toilet training, needing help when eating or dressing or wanting to be rocked to sleep
+- going back to behaving like a baby – for example, forgetting toilet training, needing help when eating or dressing, or wanting to be rocked to sleep

 - attention-seeking behaviour, especially when your attention is focused on the baby – for example, at feeding time

 - refusing to nap or go to bed and waking during the night

 Challenging behaviour can be a way of asking for attention.
 Your children aren’t behaving like this to upset you – they just want that one-on-one time they’re used to.